rtomayko/divvy/README.md

 51593        7 902ba3cda1883801594b6e1b452790cc53948fda
 ```

-The columns of output are the worker pid, number argument, and the SHA1 hex
+The columns of output are the worker pid, the ticket number input, and the
-digest of the number.
-You can see items are distributed between workers may not
+generated ticket code result.
+You can see items are distributed between
-be processed in order.
+available workers evenly-ish and may not be processed in order.

 ### manual runner

-You can also turn the current process into a divvy master process by creating a
+You can also turn the current ruby process into a divvy master by creating a
-`Divvy::Master` object, passing an instance of `Parallelizable`
+`Divvy::Master` object, passing an instance of `Parallelizable` and the amount
+of desired concurrency:

 ``` ruby
 require 'danceparty'